SussexPAL/PythonCrashCourse/Scripts/further_function.md

 def foo(a_kwarg=0):
     # etc...
 ```
-That is,the same as regular arguments, but with an equals and a defualt value.
-We can have as many key-word arguments as we want, we can even include both regular arguments and key-word arguments - although if we do this all your mandatory arguments must come first.
+They are written the same as regular arguments, but with an equals and a default value.
+We can have as many key-word arguments as we want, we can even include both regular arguments and key-word arguments - although if we do this all your non keyword arguments must come first.
 ```py
 def bar(an_arg, a_kwarg=0, another_kwarg=1):
     # etc...